yersan/azure-docs/articles/openshift/howto-deploy-java-eap-app.md

 ---
-title: Deploy a Java application with Red Hat JBoss Enterprise Application Platform (EAP) on an Azure Red Hat OpenShift 4 cluster
+title: Deploy a Java application with Red Hat JBoss Enterprise Application Platform (JBoss EAP) on an Azure Red Hat OpenShift 4 cluster
 description: Deploy a Java application with Red Hat JBoss Enterprise Application Platform on an Azure Red Hat OpenShift 4 cluster.
 author: yborgess
 ms.date: {@date}
 ms.topic: article
-keywords: java, jakartaee, javaee, microprofile, EAP, JBoss EAP, ARO, OpenShift, JBoss Enterprise Application Platform
+keywords: java, jakartaee, microprofile, EAP, JBoss EAP, ARO, OpenShift, JBoss Enterprise Application Platform
 ---

 # Deploy a Java application with Red Hat JBoss Enterprise Application Platform on an Azure Red Hat OpenShift 4 cluster

 This guide demonstrates how to deploy a Jakarta EE 8 application running on Red Hat JBoss Enterprise Application Platform (JBoss EAP) that connects to a Microsoft SQL Server to an Azure Red Hat OpenShift (ARO) 4 cluster by using [EAP Helm Charts](https://jbossas.github.io/eap-charts).

-The guide takes a traditional Jakarta EE 8 application and drives you by the process of migrating it to a container orchestrator like Red Hat OpenShift running on Azure.
-First, it describes how you can package your application as a [Bootable Jar](https://access.redhat.com/documentation/en-us/red_hat_jboss_enterprise_application_platform/7.4/html/using_jboss_eap_xp_3.0.0/the-bootable-jar_default) to run it locally connecting the application to a docker Microsoft SQL Server Container.
+The guide takes a traditional Jakarta EE 8 application and walks you through the process of migrating it to a container orchestrator like Red Hat OpenShift running on Azure.
+First, it describes how you can package your application as a [Bootable JAR](https://access.redhat.com/documentation/en-us/red_hat_jboss_enterprise_application_platform/7.4/html/using_jboss_eap_xp_3.0.0/the-bootable-jar_default) to run it locally, connecting the application to a docker Microsoft SQL Server Container.
 Finally, it shows you how you can deploy the Microsoft SQL Server on OpenShift and how to deploy three replicas of the JBoss EAP application by using Helm Charts.

-The application is a stateful application that stores information on the HTTP Session.
-It makes use of the JBoss EAP clustering capabilities and uses the following Jakarta EE 8 and Microprofile 4.0 technologies:
+The application is a stateful application that stores information in a HTTP Session.
+It makes use of the JBoss EAP clustering capabilities and uses the following Jakarta EE 8 and MicroProfile 4.0 technologies:
 * Jakarta Server Faces
-* Enterprise Java Beans
+* Jakarta Enterprise Beans
-* Java Persistence
+* Jakarta Persistence
-* Microprofile Health
+* MicroProfile Health

 > [!IMPORTANT]
 > This article uses a Microsoft SQL Server docker image running on a Linux container on Red Hat OpenShift.
 Before choosing to run a SQL Server container for production use cases, please review the [support policy for SQL Server Containers](https://support.microsoft.com/help/4047326/support-policy-for-microsoft-sql-server) to ensure that you are running on a supported configuration.